aKamrani/remote-oneway/client/FILES.md

 ## Overview

-The client uses a template-based installation system where configuration is embedded directly into the script during installation.
+The client uses a template-based installation system where configuration is embedded directly into Python scripts, which are then compiled to standalone binary executables using PyInstaller.

 ## File Descriptions